 There’s really no way to solve the presence of micro-plastics and nano plastics, unless the use of plastic is reduced.

-Just as one example, plastic fibres in the air indoors in households is thought to come partially from synthetic textiles and clothing, and plastic furniture.
 Using natural fibre textiles and alternative furniture like wood furniture may be one part of the solution to this specific example.

 But, micro plastics and nano plastics are found everywhere on land – in soil, sediments, the air, rivers, lakes, drinking water, and more.